hanke580/upfuzz/nyx_mode/README.md

 ```

 To debug, we need to
-- In c agent place a sleep before the abort is called so that we can view the VM with vncviewer
+- In c agent (`src/main/c/custom_agent/nyx_agent.c`) place a sleep before the abort is called so that we can view the VM with vncviewer
+  - In abort function: `int abort_operation(char* message)`
 - Make sure **config.Ron** ($UPFUZZ_DIR/nyx_mode/config.ron) has debug enabled
 - And use system.err prints in miniclient
+- Then we can use vnc to check the snapshot of the vm.
+  - It's snapshot since once we connect to it via vnc, the vm will stop running.

 # TODOs